SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-08/2025-01-19-roxxie-lifelongLearning.md

 #### IVETTE

-> WELL, AS HARD AS YOU FIND IT TO BE MARRIED, IT IS A HUNDRED TIMES MORE DIFFICULT TO END A RELATIONSHIP.
+> WELL, AS HARD AS YOU FIND IT TO BE MARRIED, IT IS A HUNDRED TIMES MORE DIFFICULT TO GET DIVORCED.
 >
 > WE OWN A HOUSE TOGETHER, WE'RE WRITTEN INTO EACH OTHER'S WILLS.
 >